UnibwSparta/German-Elections-NRW22-Stance-Dataset/README.md

-# The 2022 German State Election in North Rhine-Westphalia - A Twitter Stance Dataset
+# NRW22-Stance: Dataset for Continuous Multi-Target Stance Detection towards German Political Actors

 ## 👋 Welcome

 We present a multi-target stance detection dataset consisting of tweets collected during the 2022 German state election in North Rhine-Westphalia.
 It is divided into one training dataset and eight subsequent testing datasets that do not overlap in time.
 These datasets contain tweets, replies, and quoted retweets annotated for the task of target-dependend stance detection.

 **IMPORTANT:** We provide only tweet IDs and our annotations.
-The original tweet texts and additional tweet metadata are not part of this dataset.
+The original tweet texts and additional tweet metadata are not part of the public dataset.

 ## 🏷 Annotation Procedure